Leadership Team

 Dina Malki

-Dina Malki (Muslim) is a public speaker, educator, writer, and consultant on Islam and Muslim Americans.
+Dina Malki is a public speaker, educator, writer, and consultant on Islam and Muslim Americans.
 She holds a master’s degree in Islamic Studies and Christian-Muslim Relations from Hartford Seminary in Connecticut.
 Dina is a former spiritual advisor for Muslim students at Texas Christian University.

 Christian